BaoNV1/ISTQB-app/README.md

 - The markdown preview works best when the page is served from a local web server
 - You can switch between English and Vietnamese using the chapter page tabs
-- Chapter 4–6 pages are still being prepared, but glossary and mind map source files are included in `doc/`
+- All Chapter 1–6 pages are available; their source notes, quizzes, glossaries, and mind maps are stored under `doc/`

 ## License